Medicine

 Quick Access

-About UCATAbout BMATChoosing the right Medical SchoolsWork experienceInterview workshop
+About UCATChoosing the right Medical SchoolsWork experienceInterview workshop

-UCAS has announced that for the 2025 Entry (applicants applying to start University in 2025), the Personal Statement will be replaced by a series of questions.
+For the 2025 Entry (applicants applying to start University in 2025), the UCAS Personal Statement will likely remain the same format as previous years (a 4,000-character Personal Statement).

-Instead of a 4,000-character Personal Statement, applicants will answer specific questions (pending confirmation), focusing on the following areas: Motivation for Course; Preparedness for Course; Preparation through other experiences; Extenuating circumstances; Preparedness for study; Preferred Learning Styles.
+In 2026 Entry or later (pending confirmation), UCAS may replace the Personal Statement by a series of questions, focusing on areas such as Motivation for Course; Preparedness for Course; Preparation through other experiences; Extenuating circumstances; Preparedness for study; Preferred Learning Styles.

 At Cana, we keep track of the latest changes and updates related to UCAS.
-Come discuss with us to plan ahead for the Personal Statement change!
+Come discuss with us to plan ahead for the Personal Statement!

 Changes in Admissions Tests (2025 Entry)